The South African app empowering local fishing communities | DW | 17.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Social enterprise ABALOBI wants to support these locals to keep their jobs by introducing the latest technology.
 Users enter their catch data in an app and customers can order directly from them via an online marketplace.
-Now they are no longer dependent on intermediaries and are fairly paid for their fish.
+Now they are no longer dependent on intermediaries and are fairly paid for the fish they catch.

 For consumers, an integrated QR code provides details about the fish, making the supply chain more transparent.
-It lets cooks and restaurants know exactly where the produce on their plates comes from and when they were caught.
+It lets cooks and restaurants know exactly where the animals on their plates come from and when they were caught.

 Fishing experts Serge Raemaekers and Abongile Ngqongwa developed ABALOBI in 2017 and later turned it into a social enterprise.
 For their name, they chose the word Abalobi, which means fisherman in the local Xhosa language.